babarrett/mitosis-docs/mitosis-README.md

 are: 17.0mm x 20.8mm.
 The bad dimensions are: 15.09mm x 20.07mm.

 The angled headers one builder ordered have a couple of mm between the 90 degree angle and the plastic piece.
-When I cut these flush with the board, the remaining pin length was too short to connect the ST-Link wires to.
+When he cut these flush with the board, the remaining pin length was too short to connect the ST-Link wires to.
 His fix for this was to pull the plastic part off since the solder is strong enough to hold the pins in place.
 It would be better to get an angle header that has the plastic closer to